Each day, millions of Californians struggle to feed their families nutritious food or simply go without because they can’t afford it.

 Without CalFresh, nearly 700,000 additional Californians would be undernourished and in poverty.
 CalFresh also supports local businesses.
 For every $1 of CalFresh spent generates $1.79 for the local economy.

 30% of LA residents do not realize they are eligible to receive CalFresh.

 Who Is Eligible For CalFresh?

 CalFresh is available to individuals and families with low incomes.
-Citizens and most legal residents are eligible.
+Citizens and legal immigrant Californian residents are eligible.
+As of March 2021, CalFresh is not part of the Public Charge test and will NOT affect your immigration status.
 Undocumented immigrants are usually not eligible, however, they can apply for their children who are legal residents or U.S. citizens.
 Households without special circumstances must qualify under income guidelines.

 If you have previously applied for CalFresh and were unsuccessful, you should try again.
 New legislation was passed to increase access and you may now be eligible.